Makers are a special breed. I personally believe that everyone is a maker in one way or another.

 There is this infinite, this "x" of what "being a maker" means, and of this relationship between craftsperson and craft.

-It really is personal and different for each individual maker, yet these things consistently reappear:
+It really is personal and different for each maker, yet these core traits are consistently shown:

 Makers often do not accept the status quo.

 — Consume less, create more - outside of routine

 Makers do ensure quality, consistency, and take pride in their work.

 —Well-made, high-quality, attentive to every, single detail